 Have you ever wondered why coffee gives you that kick, making you feel more awake and energised?
 That’s because caffeine is commonly known as the most popular psychoactive substance in the world.
-It’s a fact that within a few minutes of the first sip caffeine boosts cognitive functioning.
+Within a few minutes of the first sip, caffeine boosts cognitive functioning.
 It does this by blocking the ‘lazy’ chemical adenosine from latching on to brain receptors and by stimulating the brain to release the ‘active’ chemical dopamine and norepinephrine instead.

-Skincare junkies would be happy to know that caffeine is known to make skin healthier by enhancing blood circulation.
-Increased blood circulation improves the process of skin rejuvenation.
+Skincare junkies will be happy to know that caffeine can make skin healthier by enhancing blood circulation which in-turn helps with skin rejuvenation.
 Moreover, coffee is a rich source of polyphenols that protect skin from sun damage and various kinds of cancers.

 A study carried out in 2012 showed that people who consumed 4 to 5 cups of coffee per day had a 12% to 16% of reduced risk of early death.
 The statistics were not only because of caffeine’s effect of keeping diseases away but also by decreasing the chances of accidental deaths due to inattentiveness.
 Another study published in the journal JAMA Internal Medicine in 2018, “suggests a lower risk of death was associated with drinking more coffee, including among coffee drinkers who have eight or more cups per day.”

-This is what Marc Gunter, a nutrition expert at the International Agency for Research on Cancer, had to say regarding a research studying coffee consumption and mortality among 521,330 people across Europe: “Higher coffee consumption was associated with a lower risk of death from any cause, and specifically for circulatory diseases, and digestive diseases.
-Drinking more coffee was (also) associated with a more favorable liver function profile and immune response.”
+This is what Marc Gunter, a nutrition expert at the International Agency for Research on Cancer, had to say regarding a research studying coffee consumption and mortality among 521,330 people across Europe: “Higher coffee consumption was associated with a lower risk of death from any cause, and specifically for circulatory diseases, and digestive diseases.”

-Scientific research has also shown that coffee reduces the risk of depression and other mental illnesses by 1/3rd.
-Caffeine is known to block mood depressing chemicals in the brain.
+Scientific research has also shown that coffee reduces the risk of depression and other mental illnesses by one-third.
 Studies show that coffee drinkers have a higher adenosine concentration in the blood.
 For people with bipolar disorder, lower concentrations of adenosine in the blood can lead to more severe symptoms.

-This is what Dr. Alan Leviton, professor of neurology at Harvard University who conducted a review ‘CURRENT RESEARCH ON COFFEE, DEPRESSION, AND DEPRESSIVE SYMPTOMS’ said: “Coffee’s positive impact on mental health appears to be related to its anti-inflammatory, anti-oxidative, and microbiome-promoting properties, which are also associated with coffee drinkers’ reduced risk of developing certain cancers and chronic diseases.”
+This is what Dr. Alan Leviton, professor of neurology at Harvard University who conducted a review said: “Coffee’s positive impact on mental health appears to be related to its anti-inflammatory, anti-oxidative, and microbiome-promoting properties, which are also associated with coffee drinkers’ reduced risk of developing certain cancers and chronic diseases.”

 The benefits of caffeine don’t end here, the list is long and comprehensive and you can read more here.
 If you’re an avid coffee drinker, or new to the bandwagon, it’s important to educate yourself about a habit that’s part of your daily routine.
 In summary, the right amount of coffee not only gives you the boost to get through a long day, but it also helps your body in numerous ways.

 ‘Is coffee good for you?
-This is what science has to say’ s part of ProperGaanda’s collaboration with Nescafe Pakistan.
+This is what science has to say’ is part of ProperGaanda’s collaboration with Nescafe Pakistan.
 To read more from ProperGaanda, click here.